Photogad/Prusa-i3-MK3-Tips-Tricks/README.md

 * [Part Cooling Fan](https://all3dmakers.com/products/mk3-part-cooling-fan).
 The wires on the part cooling fan are ridiculously fragile.
 I snapped mine right off just by bumping into them with my hand one time.
 And unless you are amazing at soldering, you can't fix them nor take the fans apart.
 Always have one of these in your spare parts bag!
 I also recommend dousing the wires with superglue where they connect to the fan body, it will help keep them from breaking off as easily in the future.
 * [Belts](https://all3dmakers.com/products/gates-ll-2gt-rf-6mm-width-2mm-pitch-for-mk3-mk2-5-belt-for-y-axis).
 Your belts will eventually break with wear and tear.
 Or maybe you overtighten them and cause them to break prematurely.
 Always keep one spare on hand for each axis!
 And always get genuine Gates LL-2GT belts.
 THESE ARE DIFFERENT THAN GATES GT2 BELTS.
 Confusing, I know.
 But the Gates 2GT belts are made specific to the 2GT idlers that Prusa uses, which are different than the GT2 belts and idlers. (note: link is for Y belt only).
 * [Powder Coated Sheet](https://www.amazon.com/Thekkiinngg-Double-Sided-Textured-Powder-Coated-Version/dp/B07HQZCWDV).
 I highly recommend this aftermarket powder coated sheet, it's so much better than the smooth PEI sheet that ships with the Prusa MK3s (unless you were lucky to get the Prusa Powder Coated Sheet which is better).
 The PEI on your sheet will eventually wear out and it's a pain in the ass to install new PEI on it (though not impossible) so just better to have a spare metal sheet ready to go, in my opinion.
 * [Bearings](https://us.misumi-ec.com/vona2/detail/221000091803/?HissuCode=LM8UP&PNSearch=LM8UP&KWSearch=LM8UP&searchFlow=results2type).
 Your bearings are eventually going to go, and make your printer axis not glide smoothly and be noisy.
 The link are for Misumi LM8UP bearings, which are the highest quality bearings you can buy.
 They are even better than the LM8U Misumi bearings that many recommend to buy (the P stands for precision).
+You need to make sure to grease them when you get them, they come un-greased!
+Use [this printed tool](https://www.thingiverse.com/thing:1128781) to grease your bearings with [Super-Lube PTFE](https://www.amazon.com/dp/B0081JE0OO/ref=twister_B07HLTTG9L?_encoding=UTF8&psc=1).
 * [Super-Lube with PTFE](https://www.amazon.com/dp/B0081JE0OO/ref=twister_B07HLTTG9L?_encoding=UTF8&psc=1).
 You are going to need to grease your bearings and Z screws every now and then to keep things running smoothly.
 I high recommend this type of lube for the Prusa MK3.

 # Tensioning Belts Properly